Question: "What was the significance of Jesus washing the feet of the disciples?"

 Then Jesus said something that must have further shocked Peter: “Unless I wash you, you have no part with me” (John 13:8), prompting Peter, whose love for the Savior was genuine, to request a complete washing.
 Then Jesus explained the true meaning of being washed by Him.
 Peter had experienced the cleansing of salvation and did not need to be washed again in the spiritual sense.
 Salvation is a one-time act of justification by faith, but the lifelong process of sanctification is one of washing from the stain of sin we experience as we walk through the world.
 Peter and the disciples—all except Judas, who never belonged to Christ—needed only this temporal cleansing.

 This truth is just one of several from this incident that Christians can apply to their own lives.
 First, when we come to Christ for the washing of our sins, we can be sure that is permanent and complete.
 No act can cleanse us further from our sin, as our sin has been exchanged for the perfect righteousness of Christ on the cross (2 Corinthians 5:21).
 But we do need continual cleansing from the effects of living in the flesh in a sin-cursed world.
-The continual washing of sanctification is done by the power of the Holy Spirit, who lives within us, through the “washing of water by the Word” (Ephesians 5:26) of God, given to us to equip us for every good work (2 Timothy 3:16-17).
+The continual washing of sanctification is done by the power of the Holy Spirit, who lives within us, through the “washing of water by the Word” (Ephesians 5:26), given to us to equip us for every good work (2 Timothy 3:16–17).

 © Copyright 2002-2014 Got Questions Ministries.